 The Edelweiss brand is part of the overall 1066 company.
 It started off as a way for consumers to get an affordable piano and then grew into a sister brand as innovation continued.

 If you read news related to the musical industry you might have noticed that Edelweiss made the news several years back for an industry leading innovation.
-Their self-playing pianos could now be controlled from an iPad or iPod.
+Their self-playing pianos could now be controlled from an iPod or iPad.
 This opened the Edelweiss pianos up to a whole new range of possibilities from iPad recording to playing along with music.

 One thing to note about the connection between the two brands is that you would be hard pressed to find any connection between the two companies on the Edelweiss pianos.